fengyan2025/SIBA/README.md

 ---

 ## 🧠 Abstract
 High-field Magnetic Resonance Imaging (MRI) offers superior diagnostic capabilities but is often constrained by high costs and infrastructure demands, whereas accessible low-field MRI frequently suffers from limited resolution and noise artifacts.
-However, existing deep learning approaches for synthesizing high-quality images are often hindered by a trade-off between over-smoothed tex- tures resulting from pixel-wise losses and structural hallucinations inherent to standard generative adversarial paradigms.
-To address these limitations, a Structurally-Informed Bidirectional Align- ment framework is proposed.
+However, existing deep learning approaches for synthesizing high-quality images are often hindered by a trade-off between over-smoothed textures resulting from pixel-wise losses and structural hallucinations inherent to standard generative adversarial paradigms.

+To address these limitations, we propose the **Structurally-Informed Bidirectional Alignment (SIBA)** framework.
 The methodology commences with the pre-training of an auxiliary structural boundary extractor on the diverse fastMRI dataset to capture robust high-frequency anatomical cues.
-Upon capturing these structural priors, the frozen module is integrated into a cyclic domain adaptation architecture to guide synthesis on paired Human Connectome Project (HCP) data, thereby explicitly enforcing geometrical consistency while synthesizing realistic high-field tex- tures.
-Comprehensive evaluations demonstrate that the proposed method achieves superior perceptual quality, significantly reducing blur and artifacts compared to baseline methods.
-Quantitative assess- ments further confirm that the proposed approach effectively balances visual realism with anatomical fidelity, offering a promising solution for democratizing access to high-precision medical imaging.
+Upon capturing these structural priors, the frozen module is integrated into a cyclic domain adaptation architecture to guide synthesis on paired Human Connectome Project (HCP) data, thereby explicitly enforcing geometrical consistency while synthesizing realistic high-field textures.

+Comprehensive evaluations demonstrate that SIBA effectively balances visual realism with anatomical fidelity, achieving superior performance.

 ---

 ## ⚙️ Installation